bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** ECDSA signature (a signature, which can be used as part of a pubkey script in addition to other data)

+  Signature script modification warning
+    Signature scripts are not signed, so anyone can modify them.
+This means signature scripts should only contain data and data-pushing opcodes which can’t be modified without causing the pubkey script to fail.
+Placing non-data-pushing opcodes in the signature script currently makes a transaction non-standard, and future consensus rules may forbid such transactions altogether.
+(Non-data-pushing opcodes are already forbidden in signature scripts when spending a P2SH pubkey script.)

   SPV
   Simplified Payment Verification
   Lightweight client